de Broglie-Bohm formulation of Dirac fields: Free Will

 showing that the object $\partial_{\mu}\boldsymbol{L}^{-1}\boldsymbol{L}\!+\!\boldsymbol{\Omega}_{\mu}$ transforms as one spinorial matrix.
 Writing it as $\boldsymbol{\Omega}_{\mu} \!-\!\boldsymbol{L}^{-1}\partial_{\mu}\boldsymbol{L}$ using (\ref{LdL}) and the known decomposition of the spinorial connection

 we arrive at (\ref{P}-\ref{R}), which are therefore demonstrated to be real tensors.
 The $P_{\nu}$ and $R_{ij\nu}$ still contain information about gauge and frames.
 Hence $P_{\nu}$ such that $F_{\mu\nu}\!=\!0$ is what contains the information about gauge only whereas $R_{ij\nu}$ such that $R_{ij\mu\nu}\!=\!0$ is what contains the information about frames only.
 Then electrodynamics and gravity are encoded within Maxwell strength and Riemann curvature (\ref{Faraday}-\ref{Riemann}).
-All these obecjts and conditions are covariant as proven above or well known.
-We remark however that in view of the $P_{\nu}$ and $R_{ij\nu}$ real tensors it is possible to have them both non-zero although solutions of the conditions $F_{\mu\nu}\!=\!0$ and $R_{ij\mu\nu}\!=\!0$ respectively.
+All these objects and conditions are covariant as proven above and well known.
+As mentioned above, one can find non-zero $P_{\nu}$ and $R_{ij\nu}$ solutions of the conditions $F_{\mu\nu}\!=\!0$ and $R_{ij\mu\nu}\!=\!0$ respectively.
 An example is found in reference \cite{Fabbri:2020ypd}.
-What this means is that we can have a case of non-trivial background ($P_{\nu}\!\neq\!0$ and $R_{ij\nu}\!\neq\!0$) even with no external forces ($F_{\mu\nu}\!=\!0$ and $R_{ij\mu\nu}\!=\!0$) at all.
+What this means is that we can have a case of non-trivial background ($P_{\nu}\!\neq\!0$ and $R_{ij\nu}\!\neq\!0$) even in absence of any external force ($F_{\mu\nu}\!=\!0$ and $R_{ij\mu\nu}\!=\!0$).

 This situation seems to suggest the existence of physical effects that are non-trivial albeit described by objects that cannot be determined by changes imposed through field equations with a source.
 To see that this is in fact the case, let us ask what could be a possible form for one candidate field equation with a source.
 Or within a more general approach, what is the form of one candidate field equation (for the moment regardless of the source).